lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

     **Figure 4:** How to copy a selected ``ssObjectId`` to clipboard.

+**2.3.** Return to the page where you can select the DP0.3 Catalogs" by refreshing your browser, and select it.
+Click on the "Edit ADQL" tab.
-**2.3** Execute the following ADQL query to retrieve the apparent magnitudes, magnitude errors, filters, phase angles, topocentric and heliocentric distances of the individual observations for a well-observed MBA.
+Execute the following ADQL query to retrieve the apparent magnitudes, magnitude errors, filters, phase angles, topocentric and heliocentric distances of the individual observations for a well-observed MBA.

 .. code-block:: SQL